Love easy cakes? This peach dump cake version is a summer dessert star!

 I recently polled several thousand followers over on Instagram to find out if ya’ll love cake mix recipes.
-While I typically enjoy making recipes from scratch, I’m all in favor of easy cake mix recipes that are quick to pull together!
+While I typically enjoy making recipes from scratch, I’m all in favor of easy cake mix recipes that are quick to pull together and make a delicious dessert!
 The overwhelming majority of you agreed!

 This easy cake mix recipe is the best peach dump cake I have ever eaten.
-I’ve tweaked and adjusted basic peach dump cakes to find the perfect mix of peaches and topping.
+I’ve tweaked and adjusted basic peach dump cakes and peach cobbler cakes (dump cakes are just more traditionally cake-like than a cobbler) to find the perfect mix of peaches and topping.

 If you want to use FRESH peaches, I have details on that in the blog post (below)!

 The buttery topping and sweet brown sugar with pecans is absolutely heavenly!